 Sonoran had not intervened in any of Spectre's protests.
-After the award to Spectre, Sonoran filed a bid protest at the COFC challenging the solicitation, the evaluation and the corrective action.
+After the award to Spectre, Sonoran filed a bid protest at the COFC challenging the solicitation, the evaluation, and the corrective action.

-The Air Force argued that Sonoran's protest of its corrective action should be dismissed because the protest was filed after the Air Force made the contract award.
+The Air Force argued that Sonoran's protest of its corrective action should be dismissed because the protest was filed after the Air Force made its final award.
 Sonoran argued that it did not have sufficient notice of the Air Force's intent to take corrective action.
-Citing Blue & Gold Fleet, the COFC determined that Sonoran had "ample" notice because it could have intervened in the protests:
+Citing Blue & Gold Fleet, the COFC determined that Sonoran had "ample" notice because it could have intervened in the protests and become aware that the Air Force was taking corrective action that could harm Sonoran's interest:

-"Why Sonoran chose not to intervene in either of these protests is beyond the Court's comprehension, as Sonoran should have known that its award was at risk of being rescinded and granted to [Spectre] instead as a result of potential corrective action."
+Why Sonoran chose not to intervene in either of these protests is beyond the Court's comprehension, as Sonoran should have known that its award was at risk of being rescinded and granted to [Spectre] instead as a result of potential corrective action.